gh-unit/gh-unit/README.markdown

 - Copy (or symlink) into your project:
 	- `Classes/` (Core files)
 	- `Classes-IPhone/` (iPhone specific files)
-	- `Libraries/` (External libraries, ghkit and GTM); If you already have these included in your iPhone project, you shouldn't add them again.
+	- `Libraries/` (External libraries, [GHKit](http://github.com/gabriel/gh-kit/tree/master) and [GTM](http://code.google.com/p/google-toolbox-for-mac/); If you already have these included in your iPhone project, you shouldn't add them again.
-- Add these gh-unit files to your project, but only in the `Test` target.
+- Add these GHUnit files to your project, but only in the `Test` target.
 - Now create a test (either by subclassing `SenTestCase` or `GHTestCase`).
 Add it to your test target.

 For example `MyTest.m`: